Skip to main content

 District heating is a local system for cities that transfers energy in heated water from energy sources to heat users in a network of underground pipes.
 It is the only way to recycle heat energy from numerous different and distributed sources to thousands of buildings under one optimized infrastructure.
 The heat is typically used to warm buildings and tap water.

-In Finland, Fortum is showcasing a next generation district heating system.
-Operating since 1954, it is currently undergoing a major transformation to replace fossil fuels with smart and flexible solutions that are largely based on renewable electricity: waste heat utilization, heat pumps, heat accumulators and electric boilers.
-Approximately 40 percent of district heating demand will be met by recycling emission-free waste heat from Microsoft's new data centers.
-Artificial intelligence optimizes the operations of the entire system.
-The solutions are modular and can be tailored according to local heat sources, be it waste heat or air.
+In Finland, Fortum is showcasing a next generation district heating system extending across the cities of Espoo, Kauniainen and Kirkkonummi.
+Operating since 1954, the 900-kilometre-long system is currently undergoing a major transformation to replace fossil fuels with smart and flexible solutions that are largely based on renewable or nuclear power: waste heat utilization, heat pumps, heat accumulators and electric boilers.
+Approximately 40 percent of the district heating demand will be met by recycling waste heat from Microsoft's new datacenters.

-Fortum and the City of Espoo have committed to this transformation that will result in carbon-neutral district heating by 2030 in the Espoo, Kauniainen and Kirkkonummi regions.
-The use of coal will be discontinued in 2025.
-This project, called Espoo Clean Heat, provides a flagship example of efficient decarbonization and a transition to local self-sufficient heating on a large scale.
+Fortum and the City of Espoo have committed to this transformation that will contribute to Espoo's carbon-neutrality target by 2030.
+The use of coal was discontinued in 2024, over a year ahead of schedule.
+This programme, called Espoo Clean Heat, provides a flagship example of decarbonization by electricity-based heating and a transition to local energy production on a large scale.

 2020's (est): Recycling waste heat from Microsoft's data centre region

 A growing number of data centers is needed to accommodate the increasing global digitalization.
 It makes sense to locate big data centers near cities where waste heat from servers can be recycled to district heating networks.
-This decarbonizes heating on a large scale, creating substantial climate benefits and stable heating prices.
 In Finland, Microsoft's two large data centers will provide 40% of the consumed heat in the network area.

-Ireland's first low-emission district heating network is in operation in Tallaght, South Dublin.
-It recycles waste heat from the Amazon Web Services data centre to public buildings and, in the future, also to apartments.
+Ireland's first-of-its-kind district heating network is in operation in Tallaght, South Dublin.
+It recycles waste heat from the Amazon Web Services datacentre to public buildings and, in the future, also to apartments.
 The network is owned by Ireland’s first publicly owned, not-for-profit energy company, trading as Heatworks.

 2023: Industrial-scale air-to-water heat pumps